thedevopszone/thedevopszone/README.md

 </div>

-I transform small and medium-sized enterprises to the cloud (preferably also using German cloud providers) and/or use the existing data center to plan and implement our own cloud including microservices in Kubernetes.
+I transform small and medium-sized enterprises to the cloud (also using German cloud providers) and/or use the existing data center to plan and implement our own cloud including microservices in Kubernetes.

 - 🔭 I’m working as a freelance DevOps/Cloud Engineer.
 - 🌱 I’m passionate about tech